ckolluru/NerveTracker/README.md

 <br />The images are down sampled in XY by a suitable integer factor to create near-isotropic voxels in XYZ.
 <br />An introduction to the structure tensor approach is available [here](http://people.compute.dtu.dk/vand/notes/ST_intro.pdf).

-Seeds per pixel indicates the number of seed points that will be created.
-<br />The default is one seed point every 100 pixels, or 0.01 seeds per pixel.
 <br />Clustering threshold is a metric that is used by the [Quickbundles algorithm](https://doi.org/10.3389%2Ffnins.2012.00175) to cluster streamlines to generate a compact representation and visualization of the tractogram.